 Although no one leaves home expecting to be involved in an accident, they happen every day.
 Whether it was an embarrassing slip-and-fall or a neighborhood fender bender, you probably will not need to hire a lawyer if you were not injured in the accident.
 When injuries and damages are relatively minor, most insurance carriers have a reasonable system in place for fairly settling claims based on known replacement values for the property as well as reimbursement of any medical expenses you may have incurred.
 So, as long as you feel comfortable handling your own claim, most minor accidents can be resolved online or over the phone within a few weeks of the incident.
 However, if you were injured in an accident or thought your injuries were less serious than they have turned out to be, it is prudent to seek the advice of legal counsel as soon as possible.

 There are time limits for the filing of lawsuits known as the statutes of limitations.
 These timelines for civil actions are established in each individual state.
-Depending upon the type of case, the civil statute of limitations in Florida is typically two to four years from the date of the incident or the actual discovery of a wrong.
-With the injury to a person and damages to personal property, a victim has a four-year time limit to bring a case against an at-fault party in Florida.
+Depending upon the type of case, the civil statute of limitations in Florida is two years from the date of the incident or the actual discovery of a wrong.
+With the injury to a person and damages to personal property, a victim has a two-year time limit to bring a case against an at-fault party in Florida.
 On the other hand, a claim for professional malpractice, medical malpractice, and wrongful death has a statute of limitations of 2 years.
 In general, our state laws help to ensure fairness and predictability when it comes to filing lawsuits for a monetary settlement of a claim.
 However, an accident victim is required to act in a timely manner to document a claim and put the defendant on notice that they may be liable for damages.
 So, you cannot linger and leave the at-fault party with a potential legal matter hanging around indefinitely.